dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <button data-toggle="collapse" data-target="#studyingbefore1" style="background-color:LightGreen; width:100%"><b><i>“What am I supposed to learn?
 What does the instructor want me to take away from this?”</i></b></button>

 <div id="studyingbefore1" class="collapse">
 <b>WRITE</b> a list of the information you will be tested on. <b>ASK</b> yourself “Am I forgetting about any topics or course materials that I need to study?”
+TEST
 <br>
 <br>
 </div>